alexkehayias/armature/README.md

 This branch explores declaring dom events using Backbone style scoping and processing them in event loops using core.async channels.

-# Example
+# Running the Example

-Load the armature.dev namespace.
-This will start a browser connected repl.
-Follow the instructions printed in the repl to open it in the browser.
-Load the armature.example.core namespace in the new ClojureScript repl.
+First run `lein cljsbuild once`.
+In a repl, evaluate the armature.server namespace.
+This will start a server on localhost 9000 and automatically enter you into a browser connected repl.
+In your browser, navigate to http://127.0.0.1:9000/app to load the example and connect the browser repl.

 By default, a global event loop is declared `global-event-loop` and clicking on the logo will show a message in the js console (assuming you're on a modern browser).
 Logging is enabled on all events declared/emitted/matched so you can see exactly what it's doing.